Amazon Bioeconomy Small Grant Evaluation Facility

 Why is this program valuable for new prospective Amazon forest-friendly donors and the AIC?

-Institutional partners of the AIC have strict non-solicitation policies that prohibit fundraising from their members, a common practice among philanthropic donor affinity groups that want their proceedings to be relational, not transactional.
+Some institutional partners of the AIC have strict non-solicitation policies that prohibit fundraising from their members, a common practice among philanthropic donor affinity groups that want their proceedings to be relational, not transactional.
 The ABSGEF program creates an opportunity for donors to opt-in to fundraising solicitations through a structured program that permits donors to pick and choose from potential partners anonymously, or otherwise.
 The program also enrolls locals in processes that endorse new projects and foster collaboration among leading Amazonian bioeconomy entrepreneurs and allies.

 How can I learn more?

-Which regranters can donors work with?
+Which regranters can donors possibly work with?

 A wiki of Amazon-focused regranters is offered here.